memerocoin/memero/README.md

 # [How to build](https://lolnero.org/build.html)

-# There's no built in seed nodes
+# Seed nodes

 Here are some nodes run by the community:

 * `128.199.161.251` by fuwa

-Pick one and start the daemon as:
+# How to connect to the network

 ```
 lolnerod --seed-node SOME_SEED_NODE_IP